DmxLarchey/Kruskal-Veldman/README.md

 Our first remark would be: start with _Higman's lemma_ as in [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) which was specifically designed as a downgrade of the more general cases of the proofs of Higman's theorem and Kruskal's tree theorem \[1\].
-The proof is downgraded to the cases of _at most unary trees_, which are nearly as simple as lists.
-The proof there could be made simpler, as done by previous authors like D. Fridlender or Monica Seisenberger, by that is not the point.
-The point is to introduce a proof sketch and tools that are shared with that of the current proof, but in a simpler/shorter context.
+This proof is downgraded to the case of _at most unary trees_, which are nearly as simple as lists.
+It could be made simpler/shorter, as done by previous authors  like D. Fridlender or Monica Seisenberger, by that was precisely not the its goal.
+The main issue is to introduce a proof sketch and tools that are shared with that of the current proof of `afs_vtree_upto_embed` above, but in a simplified context.

-Then, the two main innovations for the proof of `afs_vtree_upto_embed` above are:
+Once understood, the two main innovations for the proof of `afs_vtree_upto_embed` above are:
 - the use of a type that we call a [_universe_](theories/universe/universe.v) and which is stable under all the type theoretic constructs that occur in the proof.
 In \[1\], this type is that of `nat` (natural numbers) in